Ambareeshan/Micropython-Mini-bot/Wiring Details.md

 ## _Motor Connection:_

 Two motors are connected to the OUT1 and OUT2 pins.
-Two other motors are connected to the OUT3 and OUT4 pins.
+The two other motors are connected to the OUT3 and OUT4 pins.